Ladvien/ladvien.github.io/_posts/2020/2020-12-23-scraping-internet-for-magic-symbols.md

 ```
 The `number_of_images` tells the script how many images to search for per search term.
 If the script runs out of images before reaching `number_of_images`, it will skip to the next term.

-`GET_IMAGE_TIMEOUT` determines how long the script should wait for a response from the server hosting the image to respond before skipping to the next image URL.
+`GET_IMAGE_TIMEOUT` determines how long the script should wait for a response before skipping to the next image URL.

 `SLEEP_BETWEEN_INTERACTIONS` is how long the script should delay before checking the URL of the next image.
 In theory, this can be set low, as I don't think it makes any requests of Google.
 But I'm unsure, adjust at your own risk.